Why Inventing Is Still A One Man Job

 Again, a big factory must avoid mistakes.
 If I am building a boat in my basement and put a hole in the wrong place, I can plug it and paint it over.
 But if I am producing 3,000 automobiles a week and put a hole in the wrong place, in a week’s time I have a major crisis.
 It takes a lot of nerve to change things in a factory.

-Creativity also involves emotional costs which most managements cannot and will not accept.
+Creativity also involves emotional costs which most management cannot and will not accept.
 Every innovator is an iconoclast.
 His new idea is an attack on an older idea.
 Through extension, it seems like an attack on the men who are in charge of the old idea – which means then men who are in charge of almost everything.

 The oddball innovator is disturbing.
 His habits don’t fit into a smooth-running organization.
-I learned this rather poignantly when, as a division manager for a large corporation, I reached the limit of my patience with an engineer whose arrival in the morning must have been timed by a sun dial in cloudy weather.
+I learned this rather poignantly when, as a division manager for a large corporation, I reached the limit of my patience with an engineer whose arrival in the morning must have been timed by a sundial in cloudy weather.

 Sometimes he arrived at 10 and sometimes at noon.
 He was as bright as any engineer we had, and often he worked late into the night.
 But his unreliability was just too much.